How Clear Boundaries Create Freedom and Ease

 Last month, I had an entire weekend completely and totally to myself.
-My guy was out of town, I had no plans, and zero obligations all weekend.
+My guy was out of town, I had no plans, and zero obligations.
+Total freedom.

-Every now and again I relish having a weekend like that, for the chance to go full-introvert and reboot.
+I absolutely love having a weekend like that now and then, for the chance to go full-introvert and reboot.
 I love the feeling of having unlimited time to tackle whatever I feel called to.
-I always imagine myself striking that perfect balance of Indulgent and Productive: crossing a thousand things off my to-do list, making myself amazing meals in my sparkling clean kitchen, squeezing in a manicure in between rearranging my furniture and finishing that novel on my nightstand.
+I always imagine myself striking that perfect balance of Indulgent and Productive: crossing a thousand things off my to-do list, making myself amazing meals in a sparkling clean kitchen, squeezing in a manicure in between rearranging my furniture and finishing that novel on my nightstand.
 I’ll be a beacon of productivity!
-I tell myself.

-But total freedom never quite feels – or works out – the way I imagine it will.
+But total freedom never quite feels – or works out – the way I imagine.

 That same weekend, I woke up on Saturday and enjoyed my usual morning routine: made a latte and some oatmeal, settled into my corner of the couch, and caught up on some reading.
 I had hours ahead of me, and so many options for how to spend them!
-There was no rush to get started, nothing to hurry me, nothing to limit me or corral me in any one direction.
+There was no rush to get started, and nothing to limit me or corral me in any one direction.
 Just endless possibilities.

 And that’s right about when the paralysis started to set in.

-On the other hand, knowing I have a morning haircut at 10am or plans with a friend at 5pm suddenly gives me anchors in my schedule, or bookends to my day - and those outer limits suddenly create some motivation to use my time between them with some intention and focus.
+On the other hand, knowing I have a morning haircut at 10am, or plans to get drinks with a friend at 7pm suddenly gives me anchors in my schedule, or bookends to my day - and those outer limits suddenly create some motivation to use my time between them with some intention and focus.
 Suddenly there’s a defined space to work within.

-Having some distant outer boundaries to bump up against helps me feel like I have a safe space to explore and work within.
-That container leads me to a headspace where I feel clear, relaxed, and free.
+Having some outer boundaries to bump up against can help us exhale, and feel like we have a safe space to explore and work within.

-And this same idea shows up in so many area of our lives.
-In our daily decision-making, in our productivity or the way we use our time, in the pursuit of what we think of as our ‘big goals,’ in our creative work: having limitless freedom and options can be utterly paralyzing.
-The vastness of that unending space can feel big and overwhelming, and depending on the context, maybe even unsafe.
+This same idea shows up in so many area of our lives.
+In our daily decision-making, in our productivity and time-management, in the pursuit of our big goals, in our creative work: having limitless freedom and options can be totally paralyzing.
+The vastness of that space can feel big and overwhelming, and depending on the context, maybe even unsafe.

-But simply adding some structure, outer limits, or boundaries can start to give shape and meaning to our direction, and hint at our next steps.
+But by simply adding some structure, distant outer limits, or boundaries, we can start to give shape and meaning to our direction, and uncover our next steps with more clarity.

-I came across a note recently that I had scribbled down in a notebook after a therapy session a few years back.
-We’d been on the subject of boundaries, and my therapist started telling me about a book she was reading, The Paris Wife.
-The book is a fictional account told from the perspective of Hadley Richardson, Ernest Hemingway’s (real) first wife, that highlights Hadley’s perspective as the two move through the ups and downs of their marriage.
+I came across a note a while back that I’d scribbled down in a notebook after a therapy session years ago.
+We’d been talking about boundaries, and my therapist told me about a book she was reading, The Paris Wife.
+The book is a fictional account told from the perspective of Hadley Richardson, Ernest Hemingway’s (real) first wife, that offers Hadley’s point of view during the ups and downs of their marriage.